carbon-data-specification/Customer-Data/specifications/cdsc-wg3-01.md

 Servers MUST support Clients adding any of the following URL parameters to the `GET` request, which will filter the list of EACs to be the intersection of results for each of the URL parameters filters:

 * `cds_eac_ids` - A space-separated list of `cds_eac_id` values for which the Servers MUST filter the EACs.
-* `eac_numbers` - A space-separated list of `eac_number` values for which the Servers MUST filter the EACs.
+* `eac_numbers` - A space-separated list of `eac_numbers` values for which the Servers MUST filter the EACs.
+* `beneficiaries` - A space-separated list of `beneficiaries` values for which the Servers MUST filter the EACs.
+Since `beneficiaries` contains values based on the `beneficiary_type`, different types of beneficiaries may have the same value (e.g. `customer_number` and `account_number` may be the same).
+For listings returned using this filter parameter, Clients SHOULD check the `beneficiary_type` for each returned result to filter out any results that may have been inadvertent inclusions due to value collision on the Server.
-* `before` - An ISO8601 datetime for which the Server MUST filter the EAC object `issuance_date` to values that are on or before this date.
+* `before` - An ISO8601 datetime for which the Server MUST filter the EAC object `period_start` to values that are on or before this datetime.
-* `after` - An ISO8601 datetime for which the Server MUST filter the EAC object `issuance_date` to values that are on or after this date.
+* `after` - An ISO8601 datetime for which the Server MUST filter the EAC object `period_end` to values that are on or after this datetime.

-Listings of EACs MUST be ordered in alphanumeric order by `eac_number`.
-In situations where relevant EACs have the same `eac_number`, those EACs with the same `eac_number` are further ordered in reverse chronological order by `issuance_date`, where the most recently issued EAC is first.
+Listings of EACs MUST be ordered in reverse chronological order by `period_start`, where the most recently started EAC is first.
+In situations where relevant EACs have the same `period_start`, those EACs with the same `period_start` are further ordered in reverse chronological order by `cds_created`, where the most recently created EAC is first.
+In situations where relevant EACs have the same `period_start` and `cds_created`, those EACs with the same `period_start` and `cds_created` are further ordered in alphanumeric order by `cds_eac_id`.

+### 12.4.
+Server Metadata for EAC Data Formats <a id="eac-data-formats-metadata" href="#eac-data-formats-metadata" class="permalink">🔗</a>

+Servers that offer [scopes](#authorization-scopes) providing access to the [EAC API](#eac-api) MUST include the following fields in the [Authorization Server Metadata](https://connectivity.carbondataspec.org/specs/cdsc-wg1-02#auth-server-metadata-format) object:

+* `cds_eac_formats` - _Map[[EACDataFormatDescription](#eac-data-format-descriptions)]_ - (REQUIRED) An object providing additional information about each EAC data format value that may be provided as the [EAC object](#eac-format) `eac_format`, with the [EAC Data Format Description's](#eac-data-format-descriptions) `id` as the keys of the object and values being the [EAC Data Format Description](#eac-data-format-descriptions) object itself.

+### 12.5.
+EAC Data Format Description Object <a id="eac-data-format-descriptions" href="#eac-data-format-descriptions" class="permalink">🔗</a>

+EAC Data Format Descriptions objects are formatted as JSON objects and contain the following named values:

+* `id` - _string_ - (REQUIRED) The identifier of the EAC data format that is set as the [EAC object](#eac-format) `eac_format` value when the EAC object links to EAC data in the `eac_data_url` that is structured in this format.
+* `name` - _string_ - (REQUIRED) A human-readable name of the EAC data format (e.g. "Energy Tag API").
+* `description` - _string_ - (REQUIRED) A human-readable description of the EAC data format.
+* `documentation` - _URL_ - (REQUIRED) A link to developer documentation on the EAC data format.

 ## 13. Extensions <a id="extensions" href="#extensions" class="permalink">🔗</a>